Minnesota Star Tribune: Editions

-After the 1987 formation of the Star Tribune, the newspaper was published in three editions: one for Minneapolis and the western suburbs, one for St. Paul and the eastern suburbs and a state edition for Minnesota and the Midwest.
+After the 1987 formation of the Star Tribune, the newspaper was published in three editions: one for Minneapolis and the western suburbs, one for St. Paul and the eastern suburbs, and a state edition for Minnesota and the Midwest.
 The St. Paul edition was discontinued in 1999 in favor of a metro edition for the Minneapolis–St. Paul area and a state edition for areas beyond the metropolitan area.

-Although the newspaper competes with the St. Paul-based Pioneer Press in the Minneapolis–St. Paul area, the Star Tribune is more popular in the western metropolitan area and the Pioneer Press more popular in the eastern metro area.
+Although the newspaper competes with the St. Paul–based Pioneer Press in the Minneapolis–St. Paul area, the Star Tribune is more popular in the western metropolitan area, and the Pioneer Press is more popular in the eastern metro area.
 The newspapers share some printing and delivery operations.

 The Star Tribune went online in 1995, introducing the StarTribune.com website the following year.
 In 2011, the website erected a paywall.

 Departments

-The Star Tribune has five main sections: main news, local news, sports, business and variety (lifestyle and entertainment).
-Special weekly sections include Taste (restaurants and cooking), travel, Outdoors Weekend and Science + Health.
-The Sunday edition has a larger editorial and opinion section, Opinion Exchange.
+The Star Tribune has five main sections: main news, local news, sports, business, and variety (lifestyle and entertainment).
+Special weekly sections include Taste (restaurants and cooking), travel, Outdoors Weekend, and Science + Health.
+The Sunday edition has a more prominent editorial and opinion section, Opinion Exchange.